foundersandcoders/pg-walkthrough/walkthroughSteps/mentor-notes.md

 1. In your command line, run `psql` (Mac/Linux) or `sudo -u postgres psql` (Linux).

-2. Create the database by typing `CREATE DATABASE superheroes;` into your Postgres CLI client.
+2. Create the database by typing `CREATE DATABASE film;` into your Postgres CLI client.

 3. Create a user specifically for the database with a password by typing `CREATE USER [the new username] WITH PASSWORD '[the password of the database]'`;
     - The password needs to be in single-quotes, otherwise you get an error